HassanMunene/Javascript_Work/jsquiz.md

 ## What is closure in JavaScript?
 In JavaScript, a closure is a function that has access to its own scope, the outer function's variables, and global variables—even after the outer function has finished executing.
+When a function is defined inside another function, the inner function retains access to the outer function's variables.

+    Even if the outer function completes execution and its scope is gone, the inner function still "remembers" the outer variables.
 How Closures Work:

 ```